browserengineering/book/book/layout.md

 ```

 I've also initialized `cursor_x` and `cursor_y` from `x` and `y`
 instead of `HSTEP` and `XSTEP`.
-Make that changes, and make a similar
+Make those changes, and similar
-change inside the `flush` method too:
+changes inside the `flush` method too:

 ``` {.python}
 class InlineLayout: